-Issue Identified Target Date

-Contract Monitoring April 2015

-During 2012/13 and as part of the delivery of

-the annual audit plan, internal reviews

-identified a significant weakness with regard to

-the internal monitoring of Council key

-contracts with recommendations being made

-to improve internal procedures and processes.

-Action plans to address these weaknesses

-have been developed and further

-consideration of the issues have been debated

-by the Council's Corporate Risk Management

-Group.
-Additional Audit undertaken during

-2013/14 in these areas confirm that

-improvements have been made although

-additional audit testing will be undertaken in

-2014/15 (on Recycling) to provide fuller

-assurance.

-Records Management January 2015

-A follow up audit undertaken in 2013/14

-provided management with a detailed action

-plan which tasked officers to make

-improvements to the corporate records

-management framework and arrangements

-currently in place.

-Internal Applit has grow the and are sur-

-Internal Audit has monitored progress and

-provided regular update reports to Audit

-Committee through the status of previous audit

-recommendations and there is evidence which

-demonstrates that progress is being made to

-address the issues raised.
-These

-improvements continue to be closely

-I manitared by Internal Audit Casiar

-monitored by Internal Audit, Senior

-monitored by Internal Audit, Senior Management and the Audit Committee.
+Issue Identified Target Date Contract Monitoring April 2015 During 2012/13 and as part of the delivery of the annual audit plan, internal reviews identified a significant weakness with regard to the internal monitoring of Council key contracts with recommendations being made to improve internal procedures and processes.
+Action plans to address these weaknesses have been developed and further consideration of the issues have been debated by the Council's Corporate Risk Management Group.
+Additional Audit undertaken during 2013/14 in these areas confirm that improvements have been made although additional audit testing will be undertaken in 2014/15 (on Recycling) to provide fuller assurance.
+Records Management A follow up audit undertaken in 2013/14 provided management with a detailed action plan which tasked officers to make improvements to the corporate records management framework and arrangements currently in place.
+January 2015 Internal Audit has monitored progress and provided regular update reports to Audit Committee through the status of previous audit recommendations and there is evidence which demonstrates that progress is being made to address the issues raised.
+These improvements continue to be closely monitored by Internal Audit, Senior Management and the Audit Committee.